Using the Resonate CLI

 resonate schedules delete hourly-sync

-If your server requires authentication, pass credentials with every command:
+If your server requires JWT auth, pass a bearer token with every CLI call:

 Use bearer token